 Spotlight on Migraine is a podcast that features interviews and presentations with patients, researchers, advocates and medical professionals from various specialties, each sharing their unique perspective on migraine.
 Podcasts are available in audio, video, and transcripts.

 A Migraine Toolbox CME Course

 The Migraine Toolbox is a free, comprehensive “how-to” course in managing migraine.
 It covers the diagnosis and treatment of this disease.
 It includes downloadable practical tools – including questionnaires, medication guidelines for clinicians, a patient brochure and other resources.
 Those with migraine have many symptoms and therefore are seen by a wide range of medical professionals.
 This educational program will enable primary care physicians, nurses, pharmacists, gastroenterologists, and other non-headache specialists to care for these patients.

-AMD is creating two different video series for patient and caregiver education.
-The first is a set of high-quality, 3-D medical animations to educate people about what migraine is and how the current medications work in the body to alleviate symptoms.
-The second set will go in-depth into dozens of migraine-related topics using white-board style animation.
+This series includes high-quality, 3-D medical animations to educate people about what migraine is and how the current medications work in the body to alleviate symptoms.

 Shades For Migraine

-Shades for Migraine is a successful social media awareness campaign created in 2017 by the Association of Migraine Disorders.
+Shades for Migraine is an international social media awareness campaign created in 2017 by the Association of Migraine Disorders.
 Annually, on and around June 21, people living with migraine, their friends, families, and coworkers, post pictures on social media wearing sunglasses.
 Participants use the hashtag #ShadesForMigraine to help the campaign go viral.

 Sunglasses are a visual representation of an invisible symptom of migraine called phonophobia or extreme sensitivity to light.
 This program is an opportunity to share or “disclose” their connection to migraine disease, in the hopes of spurring more conversation.